mcneel/developer.rhino3d.com/_guide_topics/cpp/what-is-the-rdk.md

 3. Configurable thumbnails with multiple sizes and styles.
 4. Resizeable preview pane.
 5. User interface for editing render content parameters (AKA _fields_).
-6. Breadcrumb navigation control similar to those found on on file explorers.
+6. Breadcrumb navigation control similar to those found on file explorers.
 7. Task menu for performing actions on render contents.

 These editors are integrated with Rhino's tabbed pane system.
-Access them through the Rhino Render menu, the Rendering toolbar, or the editor commands.
+Access them through the Rhino Render menu, the Rendering tool bar, or the editor commands.

 Lists of materials, environments, and textures are stored in the Rhino document.
 Each editor displays the relevant render content type as preview thumbnails.

 Contents display an interface below the preview thumbnails in an area reserved for collapsible UI panels.
 An addition to the basic UI panels, several additional collapsible panels are provided by Rhino within the same area as the content UI.
-These include the Texture Summary panel, the Notes panel, the Local Mapping panel, Graph panel and the Adjustment panel.
+These include the Name, Notes, Texture Summary, Local Mapping, Graph and Adjustment panels.
 These are described later in the content UI section.

-Each material, environment or texture can have child nodes (AKA texture slots or sub-nodes).
+Each material, environment or texture can have child nodes (AKA _child slots_ or _sub-nodes_).
 The children can be of any content type, but specific child slots will only support specific types.
 The most common child type is a texture.
-For example, the _Texture_ child for a Custom Material will only support textures, as will the _Background image_ slot on a Basic Environment.
+For example, the _Color_ child slot for a Custom Material will only support textures, as will the _Background image_ child slot on a Basic Environment.

 ## Render Window